bwann/homelab/blade.md

 On the left side of the blade I use three 1" cable tie mounting pads to keep the power wiring in place and zip-tie the Powerpole connector to the edge of the blade for easy access.
-This is very handy as it makes the connector easier to connect/disconnect and keeps the wire under control.
+This is very handy as it makes the connector easier to connect/disconnect and keeps excess wire under control.

 ![Power mount](./img/16770408458_1bd685fcd3_z.jpg)